TheAurange/reddit-post-and-notification-checker/README.md

-# reddit-post-and-notification-checker
+# reddit-post-tracker
-A userscript to automatically check if there is any new posts or notifications.
+A userscript to automatically check if there is any new posts on your Reddit new posts feed.
 Author: Aurange